-I am convinced that when most people are given the option to sink or swim they will chose to swim.
+Now that you have a very literal metaphor of what to sink or to swim means, I know for a fact I can apply this to your situation.
+Like I said my son knew how to swim.
+Although he had never implemented those skills he was previously given the tools that he needed to stay afloat.
+I am convinced that when most people are given the option to sink or swim they will choose to swim.
+But the key is that they have to be put in the right situation at the right time in order to swim.
 Look at my son for example, he could have chosen to stay under the water, scream for his mother, or cry and get out of the pool.
 I could have chosen to come and rescue him, scream at the teacher, or panic.
 But what purpose would that serve?
-It would have just enabled him and he would never learned what he was capable of.
+It would have just enabled him and he would never learned what he I KNEW he was capable of.

 The point to this story is that sometimes when faced with a difficult situation we have to learn to swim.
 We can sit out in the water, panicking, drowning, and going under OR we can kick and do whatever we need to do to get to the edge of the pool and back to safety.
 Sometimes when we feel we will sink we blame God for allowing us to drown, we blame family, co-workers, friends, the world, our situation; we blame everyone and just sit and drown.
-When the point of us going through something is NOT for us to drown, but it is for us to learn to swim.
+When the point of us going through something is NOT for us to drown, but it is for us to learn to use the skills that we have been and swim.

 Like my son, even though he was freaked out, he learned a valuable lesson.
 He is no longer a level 1 or 2 swimmer.
 Gone are the days where he is walking around in 2 feet of water.
-Level 1 and 2 was so easy for him that he had to be moved up a level.
-And as he moves up things get harder.
-He cannot expect his swim teacher to come to him every time he has a hard time.
+Because he chose to fight through the fear that he once felt in deeper water, he is now a level 5 and deep water does not bother him anymore.
+He was able to get through the fear of the unfamiliar and master his fear.
+He chose to swim, not only did he choose to swim but he chose to get better at swimming.
+He no longer expects his swim teacher to come to him every time he has a hard time.
 Just like God cannot come to our rescue every time we have a hard time.
 At one point we have to learn to swim!

 Sometimes it is not about asking God to take our situation away, it is about us learning how to cope with our own stuff and learning how to deal with it.
 One of my favorite quotes is from the book The Screw Tape Letter.